RedisLabs/redislabs-docs/content/rs/release-notes/rs-5-4-december-2018.md

 ### High Availability for Replica (Slave)* Shards

-When a master shard fails, a replica shard is automatically promoted to a master shard to maintain data availability.
+When [slave high availability]({{< relref "rs/administering/database-operations/slave-ha.md">}} is enabled and a master shard fails, a replica shard is automatically promoted to a master shard to maintain data availability.
 This creates a single point of failure until a new replica shard is manually created.

 RS 5.4 expands the high availability capabilities by adding the ability to automatically avoid this single point of failure by configuring the cluster to automatically migrate the replica shard to another available node.
 In practice, replica migration creates a new replica shard and replicates the data from the master shard to the new replica shard.
-Please find more information [here] ({{< relref "rs/administering/database-operations/slave-ha.md">}})

 *_Please note that just as is the case with the Redis open-source project, Redis Labs is in the process of changing the "master-slave" terminology to "master-replica" everywhere, including within our documentation._